 THE LANGUAGE OF BIRDS

-The Language of Birds is a research project carried out at The Royal College of Art in London 2023 whilst completing a Master of Research in Arts and Humanities.
-The projects' intention was to reveal the hidden language of birds, both via practice - translating the sound language of gynandromorphic birds into visual sculptures - and via research, investigating the idea that bird song is a magical language that can open new pathways of knowing.
+The Language of Birds was a practice-based research project carried out at The Royal College of Art in London 2023 whilst completing a Master of Research in Arts and Humanities.
+The projects' intention was to reveal the hidden language of birds, both via practice - translating the sound language of birds into visual sculptures - and via research, investigating the idea that bird song is a magical language that can open new pathways of knowing.

-THE LANGUAGE OF BIRDS THESIS
+THE LANGUAGE OF BIRDS RCA RESEARCH PROGRAMMES

 SYRINX SCULPTURES